LGBTQIAP+ Support at WPI

 Gender Inclusive Housing & Housing Application

-Residential Services offers a variety of undergraduate housing opportunities that support students with a variety of gender expressions.
+the Housing & Residential Experience Center offers a variety of undergraduate housing opportunities that support students with a variety of gender expressions.
 For more information on housing options and directions on how to update your preferred name in StarRez, WPI’s housing selection and roster database, click here.
 While your legal name and sex will appear in your housing application, you do have the ability to create your own username for the online housing application search function.

 Mental Health and Wellness Support